stackforge/openstack-sdk-php/README.md

 * Authenticate your application to the HP Cloud.
 * Interact with Object Storage (aka Swift).
 * Interact with CDN service (Content Delivery Network).
+* Interact with our relational database (DBaaS and MySQL compatible)

 Coming soon: